IanL7/gen-hspice-test/README.md

 ## Running

 Run `python3 ght.py` followed by a set of arguments.
-- The first argument is the DUT name
+- The first argument is the DUT name.
-- Any argument after the DUT name will be treated as input names (inputs to the DUT)
+- Any argument after the DUT name will be treated as input names (inputs to the DUT).
+- Add an optional `-t` flag followed by an integer to specify how many ns to hold each truth table case for.
+  Default is 2ns.

 ## Example